shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 ### Using:
-Push in the Normal Taranis Screen Long The Page Button to see the LuaPilot Telemetry screens.
+Push in the Normal Taranis Screen Long the Page Button to see the LuaPilot Telemetry screens.
-If you want to Reset LuaPilot because you have a new HomePosition or reset you Battery Consumm or what else Push long (Menu) in the LuaPilot Screen.
+If you want to Reset LuaPilot because you have a new Home Position or reset you Battery Consume or what else Push long (Menu) in the LuaPilot Screen.

 ##useful links
 1. http://copter.ardupilot.com/wiki/common-optional-hardware/common-telemetry-landingpage/common-frsky-telemetry/ (How to connect your Converter)

-##LuaPilot Script Dowload
+##LuaPilot Script Download
 https://github.com/ilihack/LuaPilot_Taranis_Telemetry/archive/master.zip